NYC Man Threatened to Kill Current, Ex-U.S. Politicians and Broadcasters: Feds

 Rickey Johnson, also known “Nigel Dawn Defarren,” was arrested Thursday night based on a criminal complaint filed in Manhattan federal court charging Johnson with with making threatening interstate communications, which carries a maximum sentence of five years’ imprisonment, and threatening United States officials, which carries a maximum sentence of ten years’ imprisonment.
 Attorney information for Johnson was not immediately known.

-According to prosecutors, Johnson, 47, allegedly posted public videos on Instagram in which he threatened to kill a United States Senator, a member of the United States House of Representatives, other current and former elected officials, and several cable news broadcasters.
+According to prosecutors, Johnson, 47, allegedly posted public videos on Instagram in which he threatened to kill a U.S. Senator, a member of the House of Representatives, other current and former elected officials, along with several cable news personalities.

 The complaint unsealed in Manhattan federal court alleges that on Jan.
 30, Johnson sent a private message to a cable news broadcaster that threatened, “you will all be held accountable . . . you will be killed.”
 His message threatened by name two additional broadcasters.